iban-borras/informational-singularity-hypothesis/README.md

 - **Scientific Value:** Tests whether continuous feedback affects order emergence
 - **Why it survives:** Explores feedback-driven collapse dynamics

+**Variant I — Inverse Order (φ-Asymmetry Study)**
+- **Algorithm:** Inverse of E: remove all `10` first, then all `01`, then compress runs
+- **Properties:** Tests whether order of removal affects φ-proximity
+- **Scientific Value:** Tests the hypothesis that E's φ-generation comes from "emergence (01) before collapse (10)".
+If true, I's "collapse before emergence" should show different behavior (measured as 2.13× LESS close to φ than E)
+- **Why it survives:** Critical for understanding if order has semantic meaning in collapse dynamics
+- **Key Finding:** Confirms asymmetry — the order of removal IS semantically meaningful for φ emergence

 ### 🎲 Control Variant

 **Variant A — Random Control (PRNG/CSPRNG Baseline)** *(REPURPOSED)*